mohammed-adl/flash-trading-simulator/Readme.md

 ### Real-Time Trading & Portfolio Management

-- Simulate buying, selling, depositing, and withdrawing funds with live stock prices.
+- Simulate buying, selling, depositing, and withdrawing funds with live prices.
 - Track portfolio performance with interactive graphs, pie charts, and trade analytics.
 - Maintain detailed trade history and insights to refine strategies.
-- Search for stocks globally or in your personal watchlist, with real-time updates.
+- Search for assets globally or in your personal watchlist, with real-time updates.

 ### AI-Powered Trading Assistant

 - Integrated OpenAI assistant that analyzes your current portfolio positions.
 - Real-time access to your holdings and live market prices.
 - Conversational interface for asking questions about your positions.
-- Get insights on portfolio performance and individual stock holdings.
+- Get insights on portfolio performance and individual holdings.

 ### Global Data Fetching & Caching System

-- Periodically fetches global stock prices and caches them in memory to minimize API calls.
+- Periodically fetches global asset prices and caches them in memory to minimize API calls.
 - Uses symbols from each user’s watchlist to determine which data to serve.
 - All users get served from the same global data cache.
 - Fetch new missing symbols and add them to the global data cache.